UnitexGramLab/unitex-governance/governance.md

 #### Open Development Process

 Unitex/GramLab development is based on user consensus and open discussion between users.
 Decision making must be done in a transparent, open fashion (ie. using discussion list and issue list).
 No decisions about the project's direction, bug fixes or features may be done in private without community involvement and participation.
 Discussions must begin at the earliest possible point on a topic; the community's participation is vital during the entire decision-making process.

+### Unitex/GramLab Project License

+* Core (Unitex) and IDE (GramLab) components are distributed under the terms of the GNU Lesser General Public License, version 2.1 [LGPLv2][LGPLv2], which itself incorporates the terms and conditions of the GNU General Public License.

+* Linguistic Resources are distributed under the terms of the Lesser General Public License For Linguistic Resources [LGPL-LR][LGPL-LR].

+* Unitex/GramLab includes copyrighted third-party libraries licensed either under the terms of the Apache Software License Version 1.1, or  under the terms of the [BSD 2-Clause][BSD-2-Clause] License ("BSD License").
+All  third-party packages are copyright by their respective authors.

 ### About this document